 These vibrating molecules then enter the throat and mouth resonators and are filtered and enhanced.
 This is where vowels and resonance come into play.

-If we adjust our resonators appropriately, we will achieve our desired result.
-If our resonators are improperly adjusted, we can expect a host of vocal issues, including poor tone, instability, cracking, strain, and more.
+If we adjust our resonators appropriately, we will achieve our desired vocal tone.
+If our resonators are improperly adjusted, we can expect a host of vocal issues, including poor tone, instability, cracking, strain, croaky sound, and more.

 While vowel tuning concepts can get quite deep, the vowel adjustments for low notes are relatively simple.

 Low notes vibrate slower than high notes and therefore tend to have less acoustic energy.
-This is why they can often sound dull and weak.
+This is why the deeper sound can often sound dull and weak.

-We want to increase the acoustic energy of our low notes without resorting to straining or forcing.
+We want to increase efficient resonance and the acoustic energy of our low notes without resorting to straining or forcing.

 Increasing this energy is best done by adjusting our resonators to bring out the more vibrant parts of the sound waves.